Heraclitus’ Damascus Road Experience

 This can even be put in the form of one of Heraclitus’ favorite figures, the chiasmus:

 One : Everything :: Everything : One

-And why is the wisdom for humanity?
-Simply because, as the old saying goes, we can’t see the forest for the trees.
+What is the significance of this?
+Well, as the old saying goes, we can’t see the forest for the trees.
 Since we are such a small and finite part of the universe, we tend to see things in our little part of the world, and not the entire picture.
 According to the logos, wisdom lies in understanding that there is a grand unity to the cosmos.

 Parmenides, the next of the Presocratics we will look at, also stressed the concept of the “one,” but his perspective was that there is only the one.
 There are no such things as things for Parmenides – just a singularity.4 Any particulars are illusory.
 Heraclitus, or I should say the logos, puts the brakes on that.
 For him, there are the one and the many.

 The One and the Many